FERRY ITINERARIES & ISLAND INFO

 Connected ports to Hydra

-Athens, Piraeus - Aegina, Ag.marina - Hermioni - Poros - Porto Heli - Spetses
+Athens, Piraeus - Hermioni - Poros - Porto Heli - Spetses

-As no motor vehicles are allowed in Hydra, the easiest way to get around is on foot.
-There are also taxi boats to popular beaches around the island.
+As no motor vehicles are allowed on the island, the easiest way to move around the island is on foot.
+There are also taxi boats that sail to some popular beaches around the island.